The quantum Newman-Moore model in a longitudinal field: Ground state phase diagram of the qTPMz

 \section{Ground state phase diagram of the qTPMz}

 { }

 We now study the ground state of the qTPMz, Eq.~\eqref{QTPMz}, as a function of both transverse and longitudinal fields, building on the results of Sec.~\ref{classical_frustration} for the classical TPMz.
-We use both exact diagonalization \cite{sandvik2010computational} and matrix product state (MPS) techniques \cite{white1992density,schollwock2011the-density-matrix,fishman2022the-itensor}.
+We use both exact diagonalization \cite{sandvik2010computational} and matrix product state (MPS) techniques with bond dimensions up to 1500 \cite{white1992density,schollwock2011the-density-matrix,fishman2022the-itensor,fishman2022the-itensor2}.
+Although MPS simulations are usually designed to be used in 1D systems, they can also be applied to higher dimensions \cite{stoudenmire2012studying}, as for our 2D models here.
+In this case, we use a ``snake'' MPS, which although not having a competitive scaling in bond dimension in comparison to its 1D counterpart, it is expressive enough for the study of the qTPMz.
 For convenience we consider sizes $N = 3P \times 3Q$, with $P,Q \in \mathbb{Z}$, and then extend our results to other system sizes.

 Fig.~\ref{fig:QuantumPhaseDiagram} shows the phase diagram of the qTPMz.
-The $k=0$ line corresponds to the qTPM studied in Ref.~\cite{sfairopoulos2023boundary}: as a function of transverse field $h$ the qTPM goes from the classical phase with the ground states as given by the CA rule 60 for small $|h|$ to a quantum paramagnet (QPM) at large $|h|$ with the two phases separated by a first-order phase transition at the self-dual point $|h|/J=1$ \cite{yoshida2014quantum,devakul2019classifying,vasiloiu2020trajectory} (with the possible addition of spontaneous breaking of the nontrivial symmetries of the TPM).
+The $k/J=0$ line corresponds to the qTPM studied in Ref.~\cite{sfairopoulos2023boundary}: as a function of the transverse field $h/J$ the qTPM hosts a classical phase with the ground states as given by the CA rule 60 for small $|h|/J$, and a quantum paramagnet (QPM) at large $|h|$ with the two phases separated by a first-order phase transition at the self-dual point $|h|/J=1$ \cite{yoshida2014quantum,devakul2019classifying,vasiloiu2020trajectory} (with the possible addition of spontaneous breaking of the nontrivial symmetries of the TPM).